andracs/bridging-sustainability/manuscript/0-Introduction.md

 - **The appendix** contains checklists and best practices that can be applied directly to digital development projects for software and hardware as well as networks.
 You can also access the appendix on the book's Git page: [Link to Codeberg will be here](Codeberg).
 Here you will also find an overview of various online resources that support this book.

-📖 We hope, that the following chapters  to inspire and motivate you to embrace or invent digital practices that promote a sustainable future for us all, because we all share living on the same planet and we all have the potential to make the future better for ourselves and each other with digital technologies.
+📖 We hope, that the following chapters will inspire and motivate you to embrace or invent digital practices that promote a sustainable future for us all, because we all share living on the same planet and we all have the potential to make the future better for ourselves and each other with digital technologies.
 ## Happy reading!